NatronGitHub/Natron/Documentation/source/guide/tutorials-hsvtool.rst

 .. figure:: _images/hsvtool_07.png

 By using a low resolution and/or compressed image you will see the artifacts in the alpha channel.
 This makes it harder to do a replacement or secondary color correction.
-Is is evident that the blue channel has the most artifacts/noise, you can use the :ref:`net.sf.cimg.CImgDenoise` node and blur one or two pixels in the blue channel to soften the pixel edges.
-This technique will not always work, remember to apply dynamic range applications when using the :ref:`net.sf.openfx.HSVToolPlugin`.
+Is is evident that the blue channel has the most artifacts/noise, you can use the :ref:`CImgDenoise <net.sf.cimg.CImgDenoise>` or :ref:`CImgBlur <net.sf.cimg.CImgBlur>` node and blur one or two pixels in the blue channel to soften the pixel edges.
+This technique will not always work, remember to apply dynamic range applications when using the :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>`.
 You can only push the Saturation and Brightness so far.
-Also remember that :ref:`net.sf.openfx.HSVToolPlugin` need color input in order to apply any color filtering even though it can output greyscale and matte data.
+Also remember that :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>` need color input in order to apply any color filtering even though it can output greyscale and matte data.

 HSVTool Keyer
 ~~~~~~~~~~~~~

-The :ref:`net.sf.openfx.HSVToolPlugin` can be used as a color keyer.
-It uses the same principles as the :ref:`net.sf.openfx.ChromaKeyerPlugin` and the :ref:`net.sf.openfx.KeyerPlugin` nodes.
-What separates the :ref:`net.sf.openfx.HSVToolPlugin` as a keyer is that the matte is inverted with it's selection.
+The :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>` can be used as a color keyer.
+It uses the same principles as the :ref:`ChromaKeyer <net.sf.openfx.ChromaKeyerPlugin>` and the :ref:`Keyer <net.sf.openfx.KeyerPlugin>` nodes.
+What separates the :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>` as a keyer is that the matte is inverted with it's selection.

-When you need to pull a key with the :ref:`net.sf.openfx.ChromaKeyerPlugin` the key color is outputted as black or represents a transparency.
+When you need to pull a key with the :ref:`ChromaKeyer <net.sf.openfx.ChromaKeyerPlugin>` the key color is outputted as black or represents a transparency.
 See node grap below for an example.

 .. figure:: _images/hsvtool_08.png

-The image below is the :ref:`net.sf.openfx.ChromaKeyerPlugin` parameters panel.
+The image below is the :ref:`ChromaKeyer <net.sf.openfx.ChromaKeyerPlugin>` parameters panel.
 You can see that the eyedropper has a chroma green selection from the input image.
 You may also notice the acceptance angle is very high, this is because the source material is compressed.

 .. figure:: _images/hsvtool_09.png